richardcarter79/richardcarter79/README.md

 <!--
+### Hi there 👋
+🔭 I’m currently working on building a data lake for use within my company. <br>
+🌱 I’m currently learning the DevOps and SecOps pipelines to better facilitate access and workflows within our corporate data lake.

 **richardcarter79/richardcarter79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: